Coming to our Emergency Department (ED)

 At the Mackay Base Hospital

-You will be allocated to see a clinician in either the Fast Track Clinic or the main ED depending on your presenting problem.
+You will be allocated to see a clinician in either the Green Zone or the main ED depending on your presenting problem.
 Once you are inside the ED, you will undergo a thorough assessment by a team of nursing and medical staff.

 Tests and procedures will be carried out when necessary.
 This may occur while you are in the waiting room or later once inside the ED.